 Cemetery hours don't allow guests to verify whether a green-eyed ghoul really howls at the moon.
 The story of the statue of six-year old Inez Clark disappearing during storms also remains a legend, but a walk through the historical 1860 graveyard during the day is still a worthwhile experience.
 Inexpensive maps and guides are offered to help visitors identify famous gravesites including the father of skyscrapers and modern masters.
 The resting place is also home to many of the city's most popular public figures, baseball and boxing greats, merchants and inventors.
 The grounds were designed in 1861 by prominent landscape architect H.W.S.
 Cleveland with the intent to create a park-like ambiance.
 Another landscape architect, Ossian Simonds, added to the plan by using native plants to create the cemetery's pastoral landscape, making the "Cemetery of Architects" one of the most beautiful places in Chicago to visit.

 After 40 seconds in John Hancock's elevator, visitors are transported 1,000 feet above Chicago.
 From there, the city's third-largest building offers views that stretch out to 80 miles on a clear day.
 Food and drink are available in the restaurant and lounge, and informational exhibits are on display in four different languages.
-Should you be around in April, you may want to skip the elevator ride and run to the top with other participants who "Hustle up the Hancock" to benefit the Respiratory Health Association.
+Pop an extra $8 for a ticket to TILT, an enclosed moving platform that tilts you out over Michigan Avenue from the 94th Floor.
+Should you be around in February, you may want to skip the elevator ride and run to the top with other participants who "Hustle up the Hancock" to benefit charity.
 Make reservations in advance for dinner or stop for a drink at the famous The Signature Room at the 95th where you can continue to enjoy the spectacular views.

 [Due to national security concerns, only pre-arranged group tours are allowed to visit the viewing gallery.
 The lobby visitor center is, however, open to the general public.]
 The Chicago Board of Trade, the largest exchange in the world, holds court in an impressive Art Deco building.
 Visitors may watch the frenzied action of futures and options trading from the 5th-floor viewing center and be enlightened by guides about the seemingly-cryptic gestures used by traders.
 A small museum and a film offer more insight into the business of trading.
 While you're there, note the rooftop aluminum statue of Ceres (Roman goddess of harvest) and look for the lovely painting of her that was once on the trading floor and now occupies a place of prominence in the atrium addition.